JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 /turtlesim/background_r

 ```
+#### Read a parameter value
 We want to get parameters and change color of background to Red

 ```shell
 rosparam get /turtlesim/background_r
 ```

+The response will be the red value of the background.

 :::tip
 use Tab to get the available rosparams